skip to Main Content

 Trail Maintenance

-Most of Avalonia’s properties are open to the public with hundreds of miles of trails winding through over 4,000 beautiful acres.
+Most of Avalonia’s properties are open to the public with hundreds of miles of trails winding through more than 5,000 beautiful acres.
 These trails need to be maintained, marked, and monitored.
-We very much value and need volunteers willing to clear up work on the preserves.
-We have several volunteers who assist with stewardship by clearing blow downs and other obstructions on trails of preserves they walk frequently.
-In many cases hand saws and/or pruners are sufficient for the job.
+We value and need volunteers willing to clear up work on the preserves.
+We have several volunteers who assist with stewardship by clearing blowdowns and other obstructions on trails of preserves they walk frequently.
+In many cases, hand saws and/or pruners are sufficient for the job.
 Dangerous trees should be reported, initially to the Chair of the Town Committee where the preserve is located.

 If you like to hike and are willing to learn about our trail procedures, come and join this team.
 Trail Team volunteers must be 18 or older and willing to travel to any property within our service area (roughly New London County).